Skip to article content

 Robin (Dun=gRβuD\nabla u \cdot \mathbf{n} = g_R - \beta u on ΓR\Gamma_R, β0\beta \geq 0):

-ΓRD(un)vds=ΓRβuvdsΓRgRvds-\int_{\Gamma_R} D(\nabla u \cdot \mathbf{n})\, v\, \mathrm{d}s = \int_{\Gamma_R} \beta\, u\, v\, \mathrm{d}s - \int_{\Gamma_R} g_R\, v\, \mathrm{d}s
+ΓRD(un)vds=ΓRβuvdsu-dependentΓRgRvdsdata-\int_{\Gamma_R} D(\nabla u \cdot \mathbf{n})\, v\, \mathrm{d}s = \underbrace{\int_{\Gamma_R} \beta\, u\, v\, \mathrm{d}s}_{u\text{-dependent}} - \underbrace{\int_{\Gamma_R} g_R\, v\, \mathrm{d}s}_{\text{data}}

 Advection

-Inflow (wn<0\mathbf{w} \cdot \mathbf{n} < 0 on Γin\Gamma_\text{in}, u=ginu = g_\text{in}):
+Inflow (wn<0\mathbf{w} \cdot \mathbf{n} < 0 on Γin\Gamma_\text{in}):

-Γin(wn)ginvds(RHS only)\int_{\Gamma_\text{in}} (\mathbf{w} \cdot \mathbf{n})\, g_\text{in}\, v\, \mathrm{d}s \quad \text{(RHS only)}
+Γin(wn)ginvds(data term)-\int_{\Gamma_\text{in}} (\mathbf{w} \cdot \mathbf{n})\, g_\text{in}\, v\, \mathrm{d}s \quad \text{(data term)}

-Since wn<0\mathbf{w} \cdot \mathbf{n} < 0 on Γin\Gamma_\text{in}, this contributes positively for positive inflow data.
+The minus sign and the fact that wn<0\mathbf{w} \cdot \mathbf{n} < 0 on Γin\Gamma_\text{in} mean this contributes positively for positive inflow data, which is physically correct: inflow adds concentration to the domain.

 Outflow (wn>0\mathbf{w} \cdot \mathbf{n} > 0 on Γout\Gamma_\text{out}):

-Γout(wn)uvds(bilinear form)\int_{\Gamma_\text{out}} (\mathbf{w} \cdot \mathbf{n})\, u\, v\, \mathrm{d}s \quad \text{(bilinear form)}
+Γout(wn)uvds(u-dependent)\int_{\Gamma_\text{out}} (\mathbf{w} \cdot \mathbf{n})\, u\, v\, \mathrm{d}s \quad (u\text{-dependent})

 Wall / Symmetry (wn=0\mathbf{w} \cdot \mathbf{n} = 0 on Γw\Gamma_w):